 This refers to any type of injury that is caused when a needle or sharp object punctures the skin, be it by accident or on purpose.
 These injuries can also be referred to as percutaneous injuries or sharp injuries.
 As needles are typically used in a healthcare environment, you will find that most cases relate to negligent medical treatment or injuries within the workplace.
 However, there are a lot of other ways that such an injury can be caused.
 For example, scalpels and tattoo needles can easily cause such an injury.
 Essentially, if a sharp object is being used, there is always a risk and potential for injury.

 There have been a number of studies and reports regarding needlestick or syringe injuries in the UK.
-There have been a small yet significant number of workers in the healthcare sector that have developed life-threatening illnesses because of such injuries.
+There have been a small yet significant number of workers in the healthcare sector that have developed life-threatening illnesses after a needlestick infection injury.
 In fact, there have been five workers that have contracted HIV and 11 workers that have contracted hepatitis C since the late 1990s.

 There has been a study carried out by RCN, which produced an insight into the risk of needle stick injuries for nurses.
 The survey involved 4,407 nurses, with 48 per cent admitting that they had been struck by a sharp or needle that had been used on a patient at least once.
 Not only this, but 52 per cent of those interviewed stated that such injuries are a great fear for them in the workplace.
 Perhaps even more worryingly is that 45 per cent stated that they had not received any training on safe needle use from their employer.